AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit1.md.txt

 ## 1.5 Casting and Range of Variables

+- [ ] Evaluate arithmetic expressions that use manual and automatic casting.
+- [ ] Perform mathematical rounding.
+	- [ ] I will be able to explain why a code segment will not compile or work as intended.

 There are some unique features to Java that help programmers create programs that are flexible in how they display data.
 We learned earlier that we need to declare a variable by it's type.
 It can be an int or a double.
 As you may remember, an int is any whole negative or positive number.